Directional Relay

 WORKING PRINCIPLE OF DIRECTIONAL RELAY

 Let us take an example of a directional relay electro-mechanical type.
-A diagram of construction and phasor diagram is given below.
+A diagram of the construction of the relay along with the phasor diagram is shown.

-The resultant torque helps rotate the disc.
-The torque is proportional to VI cos Φ. Where Φ is the phase angle between voltage V and current I. therefore the torque is maximum when the voltage and current are in phase.
+The resultant torque helps rotate the disc which is proportional to VI cos Φ. Where Φ is the phase angle.
+Therefore the torque is maximum when the voltage and current are in phase.
 To produce the maximum torque in fault conditions with a low power factor, compensating winding and shading are provided for the electromechanical relay.

-The torque produced by an induction relay is given by T = F1 F2 sin θ which is proportional to I1 I2 sin θ, where F1 and F2 are fluxes produced by I1 and I2, respectively.
-The angle between F1 and F2 or I1 and I2 is θ.
-If one of the actuating quantities is voltage, the current flowing in the voltage coil lags behind voltage by approximately 90°.
+The torque produced by an induction relay is given by T = F1 F2 sin θ which is proportional to I1 I2 sin θ, where F1 and F2 are fluxes produced by I1 and I2, respectively. θ is the angle between the two fluxes F1 and F2 or the currents I1 and I2.
+Voltage if assumed as one among the actuators, the current flowing in the voltage coil lags behind voltage by approximately 90°.
 Assume this current to be I2.
-The load current I (say I1) lags V by Φ. Then the angle θ between I1 and I2 is equal to (90 – Φ).
+The load current I lags the voltage V by Φ and the angle θ between I1 and I2 becomes equal to (90 – Φ).

-Here voltage is a polarising quantity.
-The polarising quantity is one which produces one of the two fluxes.
-The polarising quantity is taken as a reference with respect to the other quantity which is current in this case.
+Here the voltage is a polarising quantity.
+The polarising quantity produces one of the two fluxes and therefore, taken as a reference with respect to the current.

-Torque produced is positive when cos Φ is positive, i.e. Φ is less than 90°.
-When Φ is more than 90° (between 90° and 180°), the torque is negative.
-At a particular relay location, when power flows in the normal direction, the relay is connected to produce negative torque.
+The torque produced is positive when the value of cos Φ is positive, i.e. Φ is less than 90°.
+When Φ is above 90° (between 90° and 180°), the torque at the disc is negative.
+When power flows in the normal direction at a particular relay location, the relay is connected to produce negative torque.
 The angle between the actuating quantities supplied to the relays is kept (180° – Φ) to produce negative torque.
-If due to any reason, the power flows in the reverse direction, the relay produces a positive torque and it operates.
-In this condition, the angle between the actuating quantities Φ is kept less than 90° to produce a positive torque.
+Because of any reason if the power flow reverses, the relay producing a positive torque will operate.
+In this scenario, the angle between the actuating quantities, Φ is kept below 90° for it to produce a positive torque.

-For the normal flow of power, the relay is supplied with V and – I. For reverse flow, the actuating quantities become V and I. Torque becomes VI cos Φ, i.e. positive.
-This can be achieved easily by reversing the current coil.
+For the normal flow of power, the relay is supplied with V and – I. For reverse power flow, the actuating quantities become V and I. Torque becomes VI cos Φ, i.e. positive.
+This is basically done by reversing the connection of the current coil.

 Relaying units supplied with a single actuating quantity discussed earlier are non-directional overcurrent relays.
-Non-directional relays are simple and less expensive than directional relays.
+Non-directional relays have a simple construction and are less expensive compared to the directional relays.

 Directional Relay Connections

-When a close-up fault occurs, the voltage becomes low and the directional relay may not develop sufficient torque for its operation.
-Under certain fault conditions, the power factor may be very low due to which insufficient torque is developed.
+On the occurrence of a close in fault, the voltage drops to a low level, and the connected directional relay fails to develop sufficient torque for its operation.
+Under certain fault conditions, the power factor may also be very low due to which insufficient torque will develop.
 If the relay is connected in the normal way to develop a torque proportional to VI cos Φ, these types of problems cannot be overcome.

-To get sufficient torque during all types of faults, irrespective of their locations with respect to the relays, the relay connections are to be modified.
-Each relay is energized by current from its respective phase and voltage from the other two phases.
+Therefore, for sufficient torque generation during all types of faults, irrespective of the fault locations with respect to the connected relays, the terminal connections of the relay are to be modified.
+Each relay is energized by current from the respective phase and voltage from the remaining two.

 There are two methods of connection, one of them is known as the 30° connection and the other the 90° connection.